-You pay capital transfer tax when you become the legal or economic owner of:
+You pay capital transfer tax when you become an owner of:

 - rights to immovable property, like building rights, ground lease rights or membership rights for cooperative flat associations;

-- shares in a public limited company (NV), private limited company (BV) or simple partnership which primarily owns immovable property.
+- shares in a public limited company (NV), private limited company (BV) or simple partnership whose assets consist mainly of immovable property.

 No capital transfer tax

 You do not pay capital transfer tax if:

 - you become the owner of a home through marriage or divorce;

 - you build something in or on immovable property that you own;